+As part of a multilateral process of attempting to convince Iran to choose the path of negotiations or face further penalty, during 2006-2008, three U.N.
+Security Council resolutions-1737, 1747, and 1803-imposed sanctions primarily on Iran's weapons of mass destruction (WMD) infrastructure.
+The multilateral group negotiation with Iran ("P5+1:" the Security Council permanent members, plus Germany) at the same time offered Iran incentives to suspend uranium enrichment.
 After failed negotiations with Iran during 2009, Resolution 1929 was adopted on June 9, 2010, by a vote of 12-2 (Turkey and Brazil), with one abstention (Lebanon).
-(Iranian entities and persons sanctioned by the United Nations are in Table 7.)
+(Iranian entities and persons sanctioned by the United Nations are in Table 6.)

-Resolution 1929:41
+The main points of Resolution 1929 are:41

-- added several firms affiliated with the Revolutionary Guard firms to the list of sanctioned entities. - made mandatory a ban on travel for Iranian persons named in it and in previous resolutions-including those Iranians for whom there was a nonbinding travel ban in previous resolutions. - gave countries the authorization to inspect any shipments-and to dispose of its cargo-if the shipments are suspected to carry contraband items.
+- It added several firms affiliated with the Revolutionary Guard firms to the list of sanctioned entities. - It made mandatory a ban on travel for Iranian persons named in it and in previous resolutions-including those Iranians for whom there was a nonbinding travel ban in previous resolutions. - It gave countries the authorization to inspect any shipments-and to dispose of its cargo-if the shipments are suspected to carry contraband items.
 However, inspections on the high seas are subject to concurrence by the country that owns that ship.
-This provision is modeled after a similar provision imposed on North Korea, which did cause that country to reverse some of its shipments. - prohibited countries from allowing Iran to invest in uranium mining and related nuclear technologies, or nuclear-capable ballistic missile technology. - banned sales to Iran of most categories of heavy arms to Iran and requests restraint in sales of light arms, but does not bar sales of missiles not on the "U.N.
-Registry of Conventional Arms." - required countries to insist that their companies refrain from doing business with Iran if there is reason to believe that such business could further Iran's WMD programs. - requested, but did not mandate, that countries prohibit Iranian banks to open in their countries, or for their banks to open in Iran, if doing so could contribute to Iran's WMD activities. - authorized the establishment of a "panel of experts" to assist the U.N. sanctions committee in implementing the Resolution and previous Iran resolutions, and to suggest ways of more effective implementation. - did not mandate a ban on shipping insurance for shipments to Iran; international investment in Iran's energy sector; the provision of trade credits to Iran; or all financial dealings with Iranian banks.
+This provision is modeled after a similar provision imposed on North Korea, which did cause that country to reverse some of its shipments. - It prohibited countries from allowing Iran to invest in uranium mining and related nuclear technologies, or nuclear-capable ballistic missile technology. - It banned sales to Iran of most categories of heavy arms to Iran and requests restraint in sales of light arms, but does not bar sales of missiles not on the "U.N.
+Registry of Conventional Arms." - It required countries to insist that their companies refrain from doing business with Iran if there is reason to believe that such business could further Iran's WMD programs. - It requested, but did not mandate, that countries prohibit Iranian banks to open in their countries, or for their banks to open in Iran, if doing so could contribute to Iran's WMD activities. - It authorized the establishment of a "panel of experts" to assist the U.N. sanctions committee in implementing the Resolution and previous Iran resolutions, and to suggest ways of more effective implementation. - It did not mandate a ban on: shipping insurance for shipments to Iran; international investment in Iran's energy sector; the provision of trade credits to Iran; or all financial dealings with Iranian banks.